Siddopari/STEMlab_Pynq-SDK/LED-blink.md

 ## About this tutorial
 :stopwatch: 30 min

+**Key learnings:**

+* Create a new Vivado project & block design

+* Use the AXI GPIO to write data from PS to PL

+* Write custom HDL modules

+* Define board constraints

+* Create a simple Jupyter Notebook to control the FPGA design

+**Description**:

 In this tutorial we are going to demonstrate how to blink the LEDs of your Redpitaya-124-14.
 The LEDs will be driven by the most-significant-bit (MSB) of a counter that continuously overflows.
 The counter is implemented within the Programable Logic (PL) and controlled through a simple PYQN Jupyter Notebook running on the Processing System (PS).

 <img src="https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/doc/LED-blink/LED_blink.gif" width="400"/>